Xilinx/kria-vitis-platforms/README.md

 **NOTE: Vitis Unified Software Platform 2020.2.2 is required for building this repository.
 Download it from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/2020-2.html).**

+**NOTE 2: Building KV260 Vitis platforms from source requires at least 30G of memory <ins>including RAM and Swap</ins>.
+Make sure you extend your swap beforehand if necessary.
+See [#1](https://github.com/Xilinx/kv260-vitis/issues/1) for more details.**

 This repo contains submodules.
 To clone this repo, run:
 ```
 git clone --recursive https://github.com/Xilinx/kv260-vitis.git